-Does Barcelona metro run all night?
+Does Barcelona metro run 24 hours a day?

 Barcelona metro runs all night from Saturday to Sunday and during some public holidays.
 On Friday nights it runs until 2 am.
 On weekdays and Sundays, the metro runs until midnight and then opens again at 5 am.

 Does it matter which entrance I use when entering a metro station?